cylc/cylc-doc/src/user-guide/running-suites.rst

 Loadleveler jobs that are preempted by kill-and-requeue ("job vacation") are automatically returned to the submitted state by Cylc.
 This is possible because Loadleveler sends the SIGUSR1 signal before SIGKILL for preemption.
-Other batch schedulers just send SIGTERM before SIGKILL as normal, so Cylc cannot distinguish a preemption job kill from a normal job kill.
+Other :term:`job runners <job runner>` just send SIGTERM before SIGKILL as normal, so Cylc cannot distinguish a preemption job kill from a normal job kill.
 After this the job will poll as failed (correctly, because it was killed, and the job status file records that).
-To handle this kind of preemption automatically you could use a task failed or retry event handler that queries the batch scheduler queue (after an appropriate delay if necessary) and then, if the job has been requeued, uses ``cylc reset`` to reset the task to the submitted state.
+To handle this kind of preemption automatically you could use a task failed or retry event handler that queries the job runner queue (after an appropriate delay if necessary) and then, if the job has been requeued, uses ``cylc reset`` to reset the task to the submitted state.